-Hotel desks are governed by a reservation system that allows a person to choose a seat and keep it for a set period of time.
-No one else can occupy the space and, unlike hot desks, employees can be more critical in choosing their workspace.
+Hotel desks are governed by a reservation system that allows a person to choose a seat and keep it for a set period.
+No one else can occupy the space, and, unlike hot desks, employees can be more critical in choosing their workspace.
 Hoteling ensures they have a reservable space that fits their needs for a particular day.

 Make it simple for employees to see available space and book through many channels

 CENTRALIZE WORKSTATION MANAGEMENT

 - How many desks are available right now?

 - How are requests processed and reservations

 - How can employees change or cancel their reservations?

 Hotel desks overbooked indicate a need for more workspaces, while a 50% usage rate offers opportunities to use space for other options.
 Other factors like the booking length, types of employees who book rooms, and the physical location of popular/unpopular bookings highlight hoteling best practices.

 Tracking hotel desk utilization also supports contact tracing for COVID-19 and other health crises.
 In a confirmed case, facilities managers can pull the hotel desk log for recently used workspaces to begin the contact tracing process and notify employees who booked and used specific desks.